-WARNING: The roadside rear window is designed as an escape window.
-To escape, pull in on the two red latches at the bottom.
-The complete window sash will swing out to allow easy exit.
-The pleated shade is opened by sliding straight up.
-The window operation should be checked each trip and explained to all traveling companions.
+The escape window (which is the rear, roadside windows) is opened by rotating the red latch handle down then pushing the sash out.
+The pleated shade is opened by sliding it straight up.
+The window operation should be checked each trip.

-WARNING: At each campsite make sure you have not parked in such a manner as to block the operation of the escape window by being too close to trees, fences or other impediments.
+At each campsite make sure you have not parked in such a manner as to block the operation of the escape window by being too close to trees, fences or other impediments.
 Scenic views are one reason for traveling, but don't park so the beautiful lake or steep cliff is just outside your escape window.

-WARNING: Read the directions carefully on the fire extinguisher.
-If there is ally doubt on the operation, you and your family should practice, then replace or recharge the extinguisher.
+Read the directions carefully on the fire extinguisher.
+If there is any doubt on the operation, you and your family should practice, then replace or recharge the extinguisher.
 You will find your local fire department will be happy to assist you and answer any questions.

 WARNING: DON'T SMOKE IN BED!
 KEEP MATCHES OUT OF REACH OF SMALL CHILDREN!
 DON'T CLEAN WITH FLAMMABLE MATERIAL!
 KEEP FLAMMABLE MATERIAL AWAY FROM OPEN FLAME!